 But despite our freedom, there is an undeniable anti-Christian bias.
 And this intolerance causes many young adult Christians not to communicate their beliefs.
 And nearly half (47%) consider it wrong to evangelize!

 Why?
 There are at least two contributing factors:

 - Mature Christians are not mentoring younger Christians in constructive and attractive cultural engagement.

-But living as Christians in the world around us is not optional.
+But cultural engagement as Christians in the world around us is not optional.
 Christ commands us to be both salt and light (Matt.
 5:15)--meaning we are to live out our faith within our broader culture.

-But at the same time, we should never adopt beliefs and behavior against our Christian beliefs.
+We should avoid adopting beliefs and behavior against our Christian beliefs.
 If we want to impact this world for Christ, we should be “in” but not “of” the world around us.
-That means we should participate in our surrounding society and not hide from it.
+That means we should join in our surrounding society and not hide from it.

 What is Cultural Engagement?